 Climate Change Negotiations Game

-World Climate enables participants to experience the dynamics that emerge as nations negotiate a global agreement on climate change and to develop a deeper understanding of how to address climate change.
+You can use the World Climate Simulation to help people build awareness of this critical challenge and experience some of the dynamics that emerge in the UN climate negotiations.
 The exercise is framed by current climate change science, through the interactive C-ROADS computer simulation, enabling participants to find out how their decisions impact the global climate system in real-time.

 How Does World Climate Work?

 World Climate is a simplified international climate change negotiations meeting.
-Each participant plays the role of a delegate representing a specific nation, negotiating bloc, or, in some cases, an interest group.
-Everyone then works together in their respective roles to reach a global agreement that successfully addresses climate change (e.g., to limit warming to 2˚C above preindustrial times by 2100).
+A facilitator leads the group, playing the role of a UN leader, while each participant plays the role of a delegate representing a specific nation, negotiating bloc, or, in some cases, an interest group.
+Everyone then works together in their respective roles to reach a global agreement that successfully keeps climate change well below 2˚C over preindustrial levels globally.

-Exercises vary in length, but most run from 1-3 hours.
+Simulation events vary in length, but most run from 2-3 hours.

 World Climate is:

-- Suitable for students from middle school to graduate school, community and religious groups, executive leaders and office workers, scientists, and everyone in between
+- Suitable for people from middle school to graduate school students, community and religious groups, executive leaders, scientists, and everyone in between;

-1) Sign up for the World Climate Project and stay posted on the latest announcements:
+Sign up for World Climate updates and stay posted on the latest announcements:

-Then, run an event.
-And let us know before and/or after about it so you can inspire others and contribute to the community’s learning.
-Click below to put your event on the map below!
+And let us know about it so you can inspire others and contribute to the community’s learning.
+Click below to put your event on the map!

 As part of the World Climate Project, you’ll join a global network of facilitators bringing these events to new audiences around the world.